xmlking/micro-apps/libs/kstream/README.md

 - External CLI tools like `kafka-avro-console-consumer`, `kafka-avro-console-producer` may not work as data is encrypted.
 - Not all features are implemented yet.
+- For granular encryption, only leaf fields of type `String` in the class should be annotated with `@AvroProp("sensitive", "true")`

 ## Development